Position

 The concept of longitude was first developed by ancient Greek astronomers.
 Hipparchus (2nd century BCE) used a coordinate system that assumed a spherical Earth, and divided it into 360° as we still do today.
 His prime meridian passed through Alexandria.[3]: 31 He also proposed a method of determining longitude by comparing the local time of a lunar eclipse at two different places, thus demonstrating an understanding of the relationship between longitude and time.[3]: 11 [4] Claudius Ptolemy (2nd century CE) developed a mapping system using curved parallels that reduced distortion.
 He also collected data for many locations, from Britain to the Middle East.
 He used a prime meridian through the Canary Islands, so that all longitude values would be positive.
 While Ptolemy's system was sound, the data he used were often poor, leading to a gross over-estimate (by about 70%) of the length of the Mediterranean.[5][6]: 551–553 [7]

 After the fall of the Roman Empire, interest in geography greatly declined in Europe.[8]: 65 Hindu and Muslim astronomers continued to develop these ideas, adding many new locations and often improving on Ptolemy's data.[9][10]
-For example al-Battānī used simultaneous observations of two lunar eclipses to determine the difference in longitude between Antakya and Raqqa with an error of less than 1°.
+For example, al-Battānī used simultaneous observations of two lunar eclipses to determine the difference in longitude between Antakya and Raqqa with an error of less than 1°.
 This is considered to be the best that can be achieved with the methods then available: observation of the eclipse with the naked eye, and determination of local time using an astrolabe to measure the altitude of a suitable "clock star".[11][12]

 In the later Middle Ages, interest in geography revived in the west, as travel increased, and Arab scholarship began to be known through contact with Spain and North Africa.
 In the 12th century, astronomical tables were prepared for a number of European cities, based on the work of al-Zarqālī in Toledo.
 The lunar eclipse of September 12, 1178 was used to establish the longitude differences between Toledo, Marseilles, and Hereford.[13]: 85